 The ban is geared towards promoting plastic-free parks.
 Humans are the species that take plastics to our parks when they visit them.
 This is sad, as the wildlife offer memories as well as leave them with garbage to deal with.

 A friend of mine together with her friend partner with KWS in developing an eco-friendly litter bag that not only holds your waste during your visit but also contains important data.
 That is, the park rules, waste-free initiative explanation, and important contacts in case of any emergency while inside the park.

 The bags are so cute and presentable.
 Hence accomodating to have them in your vehicle.

-The bags helps to make the ban embraced and adhered to.
+The bags help to make the ban embraced and adhered to.

 Are people welcoming them?